UAV-based Maritime Communications: Relaying to Enhance the Link Quality: Introduction

-This indicates that conventional maritime communication systems are not flexible and capable enough to provide smart ports with their distinctive requirements.
-Besides, large propagation delays, substantial expenses for executing satellite communication, and the lack of bandwidth for MF/HF/VHF communications are among the challenges that are on the table for traditional maritime communication systems~\cite{UAVmaritime}.
-We argue that a customizable relay network is necessary in order to tackle the above-mentioned connectivity issues.
-In this regard, unmanned aerial vehicles (UAVs) would be a viable solution due to their flexibility and mobility characteristics~\cite{flexible_uav}.
+We argue that a customizable relay network is necessary in order to tackle the above-mentioned connectivity-related issues.
+In this regard, uncrewed aerial vehicles (UAVs) as an NTN element would be a viable solution due to their flexibility and mobility characteristics~\cite{flexible_uav}.
 More specifically, UAVs are able to present the required feasibility by avoiding the shadowing and reflection effects; because they are airborne, they can adjust their altitude to provide a line-of-sight (LoS) link between the transmitter and receiver.
 Considering this LoS advantage, using a UAV relay brings better signal quality compared to the traditional terrestrial relays~\cite{UAVcom}.
 Therefore, to mitigate the disadvantages of conventional maritime communication methods, a UAV-assisted relay can be used.
 Despite their numerous advantages, such as flexibility, mobility, etc., UAVs also have crucial limitations~\cite{flexible_uav}; for example, they are limited by their battery lifetime (for a typical quadcopter, it is approximately 15-30 minutes~\cite{hovering_time}), and thus energy consumption plays a significant role in UAV missions.

 There are two commonly used relaying techniques; namely, decode-and-forward (DF) and amplify-and-forward (AF).
-While the former decodes, re-modulates, and re-transmits the received signal, the latter simply amplifies and re-transmits the signal without decoding \cite{levin2012amplify}.
-In this paper, using a UAV-assisted DF relaying system, we aim to provide a better communication performance for the ships with blocked/shadowed links (victim ships) that receive poor signal strength.
-More specifically, a UAV-mounted relay is placed between the transmitter and receiver, and a multi-hop communication link is established.
+While the former decodes, re-modulates, and re-transmits the received signal, the latter simply amplifies and re-transmits the signal without decoding ~\cite{levin2012amplify}.
+In this paper, using a UAV-assisted DF relaying system, we aim to provide a better communication performance for the ships with blocked/shadowed links (i.e., victim ships) that receive poor signal strengths.
+In particular, a UAV-mounted relay is placed between the transmitter and receiver, and a multi-hop communication link is established.